ORLANDO GASIFICATION PLANT

 - In 2011, PRPs evaluated the issue of vapor intrusion into buildings and determined that it is not an issue at the site.

 - EPA issued the cleanup plan for OU-1 in September 2013 and completed the legal negotiations with the PRPs to implement the cleanup activities.

 - In September 2018, the PRPs completed the remedial design for OU-1.

-- Early remedial action activities to address the contaminated surface soil on parcels 4, 5, and 6 are ongoing.
+- Early remedial action activities to address the contaminated surface soil on parcels 4, 5, and 6 were completed in November 2018.

-- Remedial action field activities to address the contaminated soils (parcels 1, 2, and 3) and the contaminated groundwater from the upper-level aquifer will begin in early 2019.
+- Remedial action field activities to address the contaminated soils (parcels 1, 2, and 3) and the contaminated groundwater from the upper-level aquifer will begin in April 2019.

 Activity and Use Limitations

 At this site, activity and use limitations that EPA calls institutional controls are in place.
 Institutional controls play an important role in site remedies because they reduce exposure to contamination by limiting land or resource use.
 They also guide human behavior.
 For instance, zoning restrictions prevent land uses – such as residential uses – that are not consistent with the level of cleanup.